Ministry of Education (Saudi Arabia)

-The Ministry of Education (MoE) (وزارة التعليم), before 2003 as the Ministry of Knowledge and until 1953 as the Directorate of Knowledge, is a government ministry in Saudi Arabia that is responsible for regulating primary, secondary and higher education in the country.
-It was established in 1926 by Ibn Saud in the Kingdom of Hejaz and Nejd, six years prior to the unification of Saudi Arabia.
-Since the amalgamations of the General Presidency for Girls’ Education (GPGE) in 2002 and the Ministry of Higher Education (MOHE) in 2015, it became the sole body which supervises all schools, universities and colleges in the country.
+The Ministry of Education (MoE) (وزارة التعليم), known before 2003 as the Ministry of Knowledge and until 1953 as the Directorate of Knowledge, is a government ministry in Saudi Arabia that is responsible for regulating primary, secondary and higher education in the country.
+It was established in 1926 by King Abdulaziz ibn Saud in the Kingdom of Nejd and Hejaz.
+Since the amalgamations of the General Presidency for Girls' Education (GPGE) in 2002 and the Ministry of Higher Education (MOHE) in 2015, it became the sole body which supervises all schools, universities and colleges in the country.

 History

 In 1926, Sultan of Nejd Abdulaziz Ibn Saud annexed Kingdom of Hejaz and dissolved the government of Hijaz as well as the Sultanate of Nejd and established the Kingdom of Nejd and Hejaz with running a dual monarchy.
 King Abdul established the Council for Knowledge which focused on education in Hejaz region.
 He appointed Salih ibn Bakri Shata to head the council.
 Then Kamil Al Qassab was made the head of the education directorate.
 The directorate was also headed by the following until 1953: Majid Kurdi, Hafiz Wahba, Muhammad Amin Fuda and Ibrahim Al Shura.

 In 1953 King Saud bin Abdulaziz Al Saud established and merged the Directorate of Knowledge to Ministry of Knowledge and appointed Prince Fahd bin Abdulaziz Al Saud as the minister on 24 December 1953.
-In 1960, Crown Prince Faisal established General Presidency for Girls’ Education.
-In 2002, King Fahd issued a royal decree which merged General Presidency for Girls’ Education with the Ministry of Knowledge.
+In 1960, Crown Prince Faisal established General Presidency for Girls' Education.
+In 2002, King Fahd issued a royal decree which merged General Presidency for Girls' Education with the Ministry of Knowledge.
 It was renamed as Ministry of Education on May 1, 2003.